ernestoresende/yo-test-project/README.md

 # Yo!
 Tech Test for FrontEnd Talents

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), integrated with Typescript, styled with Styled Components and tested with Cypress.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), integrated with Typescript and styled with Styled Components.

 ## Quickstart